LINKS TO USEFUL RESOURCES

 Cerebra - Cerebra has an extensive postal lending library which contains many books on autistic spectrum disorders.

-Tony Attwood - Tony Attwood's home page with lots of information about all aspects of autistic spectrum disorders including Asperger syndrome
+Dr. Tony Attwood - a site with lots of information about Asperger syndrome.

 Counselling Directory - The purpose of the site is ultimately to provide the UK with a huge counselling support network, enabling those in distress to find a counsellor close to them and appropriate for their needs.

 FOXP1 Syndrome- a report on research by the The Seaver Autism Center for Research and Treatment, New York on a genetic cause for autistic-like behaviours.